RachWalm/spelling-game/README.md

 The idea is to help children improve the spelling of unusual or particularly difficult to spell words.
 There are certain conventions or exceptions in English that make the spelling particularly difficult.
 This is often a long process for children at school and a game that helps them should speed up their learning.

 It is not possible to write the word that they have to spell on the screen or they would just copy it.
 Therefore, the word will be portrayed using an image and a description.
-If the user cannot figure out the word or spelling their will be a skip button to avoid frustration.
+If the user cannot figure out the word or spelling there will be a skip word button to avoid frustration.

 The hint information should help to teach them the rules or exceptions in English spelling that are relevant to that word.
 Also if unable to spell the word this may give them the information that they require to complete the spelling.